On Gauge Theories and Covariant Derivatives in Metric Spaces: III. Affine Connections in Quantum Gravity

 We now consider quantization of gravity by using the canonical quantization procedure.
 Canonical quantization is important to find the particle spectrum when we quantize a classical theory.
 In the canonical quantization of gravity, metric becomes operator on a Hilbert space.
 We represent such operators by carets.
 Affine connections present in the covariant derivatives act on the tensor operators and we represent them also by the symbols: ${\hat{\Theta}^{\alpha}_{~\mu \nu}}$.
 Affine connections will contain components of metric and their spacetime derivatives and also other fields as evident from the previous discussions.

 In a Hamiltonian formulation, induced metric on a set of constant time surfaces is used as dynamical variable.
-We will discuss this construction later.
-The corresponding conjugate momenta are given in [4,9].
-We use the symbols $\hat{h},\hat{\pi}$ to denote the corresponding collection of operators.
-In general, the Levi-Civita connections contain metric and time derivative of metric components and hence, will depend on the canonical conjugate variables $(\hat{h},\hat{\pi})$.
-We now express covariant derivative operator in the following form:
+The induced metric on a set of constant time surfaces is given by: